-The monitoring and maintenance of floating gas assets is critical for successful operations throughout the working life of an asset.
+THE monitoring and maintenance of floating gas assets is critical for successful operations throughout the working life of the asset.
 Common standards of safety, asset integrity and environmental protection are important for the industry, so that no major incidents occur which could damage the reputation of the rapidly growing floating gas sector.

-While there are distinct differences in the risks associated with floating gas and floating oil operations, there are nevertheless lessons learnt in relation to monitoring and maintenance in the floating production, storage and offloading (FPSO), drillship and semisubmersible sectors that can be applied to floating LNG (FLNG) production facilities and floating storage and regasification units (FSRUs).
+While there are distinct differences in the risks associated with Floating Gas and Floating Oil operations there are nevertheless lessons learnt related to monitoring and maintenance in the FPSOs, Drillships and Semisubmersibles world that can be applied to FLNGs and FSRUs.

 The trend towards monitoring as a more efficient way of planning maintenance, depends on accurate and reliable data, gathered at low cost and preferably non-intrusively.